Wilcox rebellion of 1889: Liberal Patriotic Association

 Robert Wilcox returned to Hawaii from San Francisco with the knowledge of Princess Liliʻuokalani and stayed at her Palama residence He organized another rebellion that took place on July 30, 1889 to revive the powers of the monarch by forcing King Kalākaua to reinstate the Constitution of 1864.
 Wilcox let Robert N. Boyd in on the plot.
 Boyd was a friend of Wilcox from his academy in Italy.
-Wilcox and Boyd recruited about 80 Hawaiians, Europeans and Chinese to form the Liberal Patriotic Association.
+Wilcox and Boyd recruited about 80 Hawaiians, Europeans, and Chinese to form the Liberal Patriotic Association.
 Chinese businessmen who lost rights under the Bayonet Constitution supported his plans and provided funding.
 Each rebel was bought a red shirt uniform inspired by Giuseppe Garibaldi's Redshirt volunteers, whom Wilcox admired.

 Reform Party

-The Bayonet Constitution was forced on Kalakaua by the Hawaiian League, a group of haole (foreign) businessmen, all citizens of Honolulu, with the support of the Honolulu Rifles, a volunteer regiment, authorised by the King but primarily loyal to the Reform Party, whose members were officers.
+The Bayonet Constitution was forced on Kalakaua by the Hawaiian League, a group of haole (foreign) businessmen, all citizens of Honolulu, with the support of the Honolulu Rifles, a volunteer regiment, authorized by the King but primarily loyal to the Reform Party, whose members were officers.
 The constitution was unpopular to many as it severely restricted the King's authority, and disenfranchised many of the common people by way of high property ownership requirements.
 The voting restrictions led the Reform Party to win the legislature in the elections on September 12, 1887, putting the government in the hands of American business interests.

 King Kalākaua

 The Bayonet Constitution left Kalakaua mainly a figurehead and gave the legislature most of the power.
-Being forewarned of the Rebellion approaching ʻIolani Palace the King stayed instead at Honuakaha, the private residence of Queen Kapiolani.
-One explanation is that he was initially supportive of Wilcox's plans until rumour reached him that the rebels intended to replace him with his sister Liliʻukolani, and so he avoided the palace.
+Being forewarned of the Rebellion approaching ʻIolani Palace the King stayed instead at Honuakaha, the private residence of Queen Kapiʻolani.
+One explanation is that he was initially supportive of Wilcox's plans until rumor reached him that the rebels intended to replace him with his sister Liliʻukolani, and so he avoided the palace.
 He move to a secret location, his boathouse, so that he could escape by sea if necessary, with an armed escort of twelve guards.